Software documentation: User documentation

 A common complaint among users regarding software documentation is that only one of these three approaches was taken to the near-exclusion of the other two.
-It is common to limit provided software documentation for personal computers to online help that give only reference information on commands or menu items.
+It is common to limit provided software documentation for personal computers to online help that gives only reference information on commands or menu items.
 The job of tutoring new users or helping more experienced users get the most out of a program is left to private publishers, who are often given significant assistance by the software developer.

 Composing user documentation

 Like other forms of technical documentation, good user documentation benefits from an organized process of development.
 In the case of user documentation, the process as it commonly occurs in industry consists of five steps: